ssk101/classic-eq-mapper/README.md

 `modX` and `modY` means that the X or Y axes are "reversed" in the image, coordinate remapping functions depend on these.

 The `x` and `y` arrays are normalized for west-to-east and north-to-south respectively, meaning if you have a map where `0, 0` is somewhere in the middle, the X axis starts at `200` at the top left and the Y axis ends at 800 at the top right, these should be reversed (check the Grobb map image for reference).

+`"debug": true` will show a green dot where 0, 0 should be.